makrai/notes/goncalves24-Odyssey-ser-challange.md

 ## 5.3.
 Training Process and Optimization

-* Training methodologies varied significantly, different loss functions from the ones used for the baseline were noted in some approaches
+* Training methodologies varied significantly, different loss functions from the ones used for the baseline in some approaches
 * Sheffield-MINI and UPC-BSC made use of Focal Loss [21] to address class imbalance and CE loss
 * NU optimized their models using CE loss and MSE loss
 * L’antenne du Ventoux utilized Negative log-likelihood and Jeffreys loss during training to jointly fine-tune both speech and text encoders
 * TalTech
   * logistic regression-based fusion of audio and text-based models
     * using low-rank adaptation (LoRA) [22] to finetune Llama 2 [23] and Wav2Vec-BERT [24]
   * they then fused the audio and text-based posterior probabilities using a